SK-SCMLab/Design-of-Experiments-in-Manufacturing-using-Excel/README.md

 - Contains all combinations of all levels of all factors
 - Ensure no possible treatment combinations get omitted
 - Is preferred over other designs

+**Analysis of the main effect**:

+- Main effect is the average response change going from one setting to the other
+- A 'change in temperature' at which the material is drawn creates a difference in the average part hardness
+- A 'change in cycle time' creates a difference in the average part of the hardness
+- Interaction between temperature and time affects the average part hardness